koibots8230/Programming-Conventions/README.md

 - Voltage: Volts
 - Mass: Kilograms

+An exception to using unit library is rotation/angle, which we use Rotation2ds for, and positions, which we use Pose2ds for.

 ## Example

 This repository also contains an example project showcasing all of these conventions.
 Look [here](https://github.com/koibots8230/Programming-Conventions/tree/main/ExampleProject).